bpicolo/bpicolo.github.io/_posts/2016-06-01-welcome-to-jekyll.markdown

 on.
 The longer it takes to run tests, the more likely you are to get just a bit lazy about what passes for acceptable testing.

-When creating my integration test suite, I hit a bit of pain waiting for schema files to run and create tables prior to running tests when booting up the Postgresql Docker container.
+When creating my integration test suite, I became increasingly annoyed waiting for schema files to run and create tables every time I started a test run.
 If you have enough schemas to run, indexes, things of that nature, it can be pretty painful to wait for prior to every test run.

-Luckily, Docker has a convenient way to solve this, the [Dockerfile Layer Cache][docker-cache].
+Luckily, Docker has a convenient way to solve this, the [Docker Layer Cache][docker-cache].
-Every command run by a Dockerfile is cached into a new layer.
+Every command run by a Dockerfile is cached into a new 'layer'.
 If none of the files relevant to a command have changed (and none of the previous layers have changed) since your last docker build, it will skip rebuilding that layer.

 The trick, then, is to add schemas to the database while building your docker container.
-Then, the simple act of restarting your docker container gives you an entirely fresh copy of your database.
+After that, just restarting your docker container gives you an entirely fresh copy of your database.

-Unfortunately, the default postgres container makes it a bit hard.
+Unfortunately, the default postgres container makes this a bit difficult.
 If you take a look at the [postgres 9.5 dockerfile][default-dockerfile] you can see that it does all of it's database initializing logic on container startup, rather than in the docker commands.
 Luckily, it's easy to run that set of commands in the